September 11 attacks: Health issues

-Survivors covered in dust after the collapse of the World Trade towers; a photograph of another dust-covered victim, Marcy Borders, subsequently gained much attention.
+Survivors covered in dust after the collapse of the World Trade towers.
+A photograph of another dust-covered victim, Marcy Borders, subsequently gained much attention.

 Hundreds of thousands of tons of toxic debris containing more than 2,500 contaminants and known carcinogens were spread across Lower Manhattan when the towers collapsed.
 Exposure to the toxins in the debris is alleged to have contributed to fatal or debilitating illnesses among people who were at Ground Zero.
 The Bush administration ordered the Environmental Protection Agency (EPA) to issue reassuring statements regarding air quality in the aftermath of the attacks, citing national security, but the EPA did not determine that air quality had returned to pre–September 11 levels until June 2002.

-Health effects extended to residents, students, and office workers of Lower Manhattan and nearby Chinatown.
+Health effects extended to residents, students, and office workers in Lower Manhattan and nearby Chinatown.
 Several deaths have been linked to the toxic dust, and victims' names were included in the World Trade Center memorial.
 An estimated 18,000 people have developed illnesses as a result of the toxic dust.
 There is also scientific speculation that exposure to toxic products in the air may have negative effects on fetal development.
 A study of rescue workers released in April 2010 found that all those studied had impaired lung function.

 Years after the attacks, legal disputes over the costs of related illnesses were still in the court system.
 In 2006, a federal judge rejected New York City's refusal to pay for health costs for rescue workers, allowing for the possibility of suits against the city.
 Government officials have been faulted for urging the public to return to lower Manhattan in the weeks shortly after the attacks.
-Christine Todd Whitman, administrator of the EPA in the attacks' aftermath, was heavily criticized by a U.S. District Judge for incorrectly saying that the area was environmentally safe.
+Christine Todd Whitman, administrator of the EPA in the attacks' aftermath, was criticized by U.S. District Judge Deborah Batts, who wrote that Whitman's assurances about air quality were "without question conscience-shocking."
 Mayor Giuliani was criticized for urging financial industry personnel to return quickly to the greater Wall Street area.